regb/scala-game-library/README.md

 If you want to write games in Scala, you have a few alternatives.
 Here's a biased opinion on how SGL compares with these alternatives.
 But first a
-disclaimer: SGL is not production-ready and is under heavy development, so if you want ot limit your interaction with the game engine, you probably should look somewhere else for now.
+disclaimer: SGL is not production-ready and is under heavy development, so if you want to limit your interaction with the game engine, you probably should look somewhere else for now.

 * [libGDX](https://libgdx.badlogicgames.com/) is an extremely mature game library